 Ruth could not be budged.
 She had shared loneliness, anxiety and grief with Naomi, and now that the older woman was completely alone, Ruth would not abandon her.
 Young People in the Bible

-Ruth and Naomi, loyal women
+Ruth and Naomi, women in the Bible

-The story has four episodes
+The story of Ruth has four episodes

 Gleaning in the fields at harvest time

 1 Naomi and Ruth go to Bethlehem (see the Bible text at Ruth 1 – the anguish of losing someone you love

 Naomi and Ruth suffered terrible misfortune: the men in their family, including both their husbands, died.
 Marooned in Moab, the older woman Naomi decided to return to her home in Bethlehem.
 Ruth, though a Moabite herself, decided to go with her.
 She pledged her loyalty to Naomi and they set out on the long journey, arriving in time for the barley harvest.

 2 Ruth meets Boaz – Ruth 2 – the love story

 Soon after, Ruth met Boaz, a rich land-owner and relative of Naomi.
 It seems to have been love at first sight for him, and he ordered that Ruth be well treated when she worked in his fields.
 The older woman Naomi saw immediately what had happened, and encouraged Ruth to continue working in Boaz’s fields.

 3 Ruth proposes marriage to Boaz – Ruth 3 – ribald peasant humour